sukairaida1/sukairaida1/README.md

 <samp>Hi, I am Jean Alvarez.
 I am currently learning web development through The Odin Project.
-I am interested in accessible and cool looking websites.
+I am interested in accessible and cool looking websites.</samp>

-My current plan is to become talented enough to land a job and become a professional! </samp>
+<samp>My current plan is to become talented enough to land a job and become a professional! </samp>